oakleyforums/oakleyforums.github.io/_posts/2023-03-10-Oakley-Canteen-Matte-Black.md

 featured: true
 comments: false
 ---
-[Oakley Dartboard White Camo w/ Ti Clear Lens](https://www.ebay.com/itm/155447873278) These are a pair of new sunglasses with the original box.
-Used oakley bag included.
+[Oakley Canteen Sunglasses Matte Black Warm Grey Lenses 03-543](https://www.ebay.com/itm/155447873278) These are a pair of new sunglasses with the original box.
+Oakley bag included.

 [You can purchase them via my eBay auction](https://www.ebay.com/itm/155447873278).